Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Method

-which is the latest busy time of all involved robots, i.e., this assumes (very conservatively) that the work on this sub-problem starts only when the last of the involved robots becomes free.
-One could also prioritize the robot-selection by e.g. minimizing the estimated finishing time of the sub-problem.
+i.e., the latest busy time of all involved robots.
+This assumes (very conservatively) that the work on this subproblem starts only when the last of the involved robots becomes free.
+The robot-selection could also be prioritized by, e.g., minimizing the estimated finishing time of the subproblem.